lmfit/lmfit-py/doc/model.rst

 On creation of the model, parameters are *not* created.
 The model knows what the parameters should be named, but not anything about the scale and range of your data.
-You will normally have to make these parameters and assign initiald values and other attributes.
+You will normally have to make these parameters and assign initial values and other attributes.
 To help you do this, each model has a :meth:`make_params` method that will generate parameters with the expected names: